 B. Features

-Free or low-cost platforms may have some limitations when it comes to functionality.
+Free or affordable emailing platforms may have some limitations regarding functionality.

 Start by creating a list of must-have and nice-to-have features.
-For instance, if you own an online store, you’ll need a platform that gives you the option to send order confirmation and receipts automatically.
+For instance, if you own an online store, you’ll need a platform that allows you to send order confirmations and receipts automatically.

 On the other hand, a landing page builder might not be necessary.
-By setting your priorities, you’ll be able to pick a tool that matches your requirements and pay just for the features you need.
+By setting your priorities, you can pick a tool that matches your requirements and pay just for the features you need.

 C. Pricing structure

 Many email tools adjust their pricing options based on the features offered.
-But most of them will charge you considering the size of your list and the number of monthly emails, too.
+But most of them will charge you based on the size of your list and the number of monthly emails you will potentially send out.

-Check each platform’s pricing model and determine what suits your needs best.
-Look at the fine print or read reviews to avoid additional charges in case you exceed the number of contacts or email sends.
+Check each platform’s pricing model and determine what best suits your needs.
+Look at the fine print or read reviews to avoid additional charges if you exceed the number of contacts or emails sent.

 If you send emails occasionally, consider options that charge using a credit system.
 That way, you have complete control over your budget by paying only when you send.